FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 ## SSAA

 SSAA stands for [Super Sampling Anti-Aliasing](https://en.wikipedia.org/wiki/Supersampling).
 Render it bigger, downsample to be smaller.
 The idea is as old as 3D rendering itself.
-In fact, the first movies with CGI all relied on this.
+In fact, the first movies with CGI all relied on this with the most naive of implementations.
 One example is the 1986 movie "[Flight of the Navigator](https://en.wikipedia.org/wiki/Flight_of_the_Navigator)", as covered by [Captain Disillusion](https://www.youtube.com/@CaptainDisillusion) in the video below.

 <figure>
 	<video poster="vid/flight_thumb.jpg" width="960" height="540" controls><source src="vid/flight.mp4" type="video/mp4"></video>